-Units have hitches installed from the Sprinter manufacturer.
+Units have hitches and wiring installed from the Sprinter manufacturer.
 The Sprinter 7- way connector is used for lights and charge line on a trailer.
-For further information, please see your authorized Sprinter or Airstream Dealer.
+For further information, please see your authorized Sprinter dealer.

 The bumpers on your vehicle are not designed for use with clamp type hitches.
 Do not attach rental hitches or other bumper type hitches to them.